Reg Lye: Career

-Lye relocated to England in the early 1960s, with a stage production of The One Day of the Year but after afterwards, found himself unemployed for three months due to an actors’ strike.
+Lye relocated to England in the early 1960s, with a stage production of The One Day of the Year but after afterwards, found himself unemployed for three months due to an actors' strike.
 He took jobs repairing houses, but after a year, he finally found a decent agent.
-In 1965 he secured a minor role in the Hollywood war film King Rat, Following this, he appeared in numerous television series and films, including police procedural series Z Cars, medical drama Dr. Finlay's Casebook, BBC series For Whom the Bell Tolls, comedy drama series Mrs Thursday and The Wednesday Play.
+In 1965 he secured a minor role in the Hollywood war film King Rat, Following this, he appeared in numerous television series and films, including police procedural series Z-Cars, medical drama Dr. Finlay's Casebook, BBC series For Whom the Bell Tolls, comedy drama series Mrs Thursday and The Wednesday Play.
 During this time, he shared an Earl's Court flat with New Theatre alumni Jerry Wells.

 Lye returned to Australia when the film industry revived in the 1970s.
 He starred in the 1975 Australian New Wave drama film Sunday Too Far Away, opposite Jack Thompson, for which he won an Australian Film Institute award for Best Supporting Actor for his role.
 In 1981, he was in political thriller The Killing of Angel Street, based on the true story of the 1975 disappearance of Juanita Nielsen during her involvement in the protest of a King's Cross development project.
 He then appeared in 1982 road movie Freedom alongside Max Cullen, Chris Haywood, Charles Tingwell, with the ill-fated Jon Blake in the lead role.
 The following year, he featured in family film Molly, alongside a young Claudia Karvan.

 Personal life and death

-Lye's first wife was Phyllis Alma (Bessey) Lye, who he married in Canterbury, New South Wales on 11 February 1935.
+Lye's first wife was Phyllis Alma (Bessey) Lye, whom he married in Canterbury, New South Wales on 11 February 1935.
 They were divorced on 1 October 1947.
 In 1948, Lye married his second wife, Ruth Margaret Clyne in Glebe, Sydney.
 By 1951 they were living at Jemalong Weir via Forbes, in Sydney's far west.
 He had a daughter and two sons.

 Lye died on 23 March 1987, age 74 in Hawkesbury District Hospital, Windsor, New South Wales.